brookshelley/brookshelley/content/books.md

 Feels like the precursor to so much post-apocalyptic fiction, but with a wry grin.

+### A Half Built Garden

+Luckily I talked to a friend partway through about this and found she also thought it was annoying.

+### Drought

+Feels like the precursor to so much post-apocalyptic fiction, but with a wry grin.

 ### Rubicon

 Pretty cool way of tackling eternal life, mixed with the dread of Edge of Tomorrow.